Tembo Mortgages logo

 What will happen to the base rate in 2026?

-Why is the Bank of England expected to cut rates?
+Why is the Bank of England expected to hold rates now?

 blog-image

-How will a base rate drop affect mortgages?
+How will a base rate rise affect mortgages?

 user-avatar